watarukumagai-git/opt/peer_review/no2/review_comment.md

 ## [minor comment3]
 - There are many misstatements in the current manuscript.
 While paying attention to the uniformity nd correspondences of variables or words, please modify the following items:
-- DBO algorithm part (from Sections 3.1 to 3.3)
+- DBO algorithm part (from Sections 3.1 to 3.3, Page 3)
    - What is b in Eq.(17)?
 (Eq.(17), Page3)
    - In the sentence "Here, t represents the number of iterations now, ...", where is t in Eq.(17)?
 In my understanding, population’s position at t-th iteration should be x_i(t).
 (Eq.(17), Page3)
    - In the sentence "..., p is a constant belonging to (0,1).", where is p in Eq.(17)?
 (Under Eq.(17), Page3)
-   - Eq.(18) is exactly the same as Eq.(17).
+   - Eq.(18) is exactly the same as Eq.(17) and shoulud be modified to the updating equation for dung ball rolling beetle's position if \delta>0.9.
 (Eq.(18), Page3)
-   - There is no equation for updating brood ball, but only an explanatory note about variable .(Page4)
+   - There is no equation for updating brood ball, but only an explanatory note about variable.
+(Page4)
+- Evaluation indicators part (Section 4.3, Page 6)
    - Eq.(31)からEq.(34)で使われているpの説明として、"measured/predicted value"としか書かれていない。pはLSTMの目的変数であることを明記せよ。(Page6)
    - In the MAPE definition (Eq.(32)), n and N are used in the same meaning although it is inferred that n is the number of data.
 Unify the letters.
 (Eq.(32), Page6)
    - In the experimental results, four metrics (RMSE, MAPE, MSE, and R-squared) are used, but the words "three main metrics" is used in the text describing the evaluation indicators.
 (Top of Eq.(31), Page6)